 You may have heard about bioidentical hormone replacement therapy, and wondered whether you should look into it to address perimenopausal symptoms instead of the synthetic estrogen and progesterone in hormonal birth control.
 (More on how progesterone may help with estrogen-related symptoms is here.)
 But what is bioidentical hormone therapy, and is it risky?

 “Bioidentical” is not a standardized term, it can mean different things to different people.
 In general, it refers to medication that has the same chemical and molecular structure as the body’s own hormones, and oftentimes is derived from plant or animal sources, hence why it’s considered “natural” .
+To be clear, though, even though this medication is chemically and molecularly the same as the body’s own, say, progesterone, it is still synthesized in a lab.
+So while “bioidentical” medication is more physiologic than the synthetic progestins in the Pill and other hormonal contraceptives, it is still synthetic.
 The term “bioidentical” is frequently assumed to be synonymous with “compounded” (produced by a compounding pharmacy).
 The proposed benefit of compounded medication is that it can be tailor-made based on a woman’s individual hormone levels (determined through salivary or blood testing).

 Are bioidentical hormones risky?
 That depends on who you ask.
 Naturopaths like Dr. Jolene Brighten advocate for bioidentical hormone therapy, correctly pointing out that the synthetic progestins in the Pill are chemically closer to testosterone than they are to the body’s own progesterone, and can even yield the exact opposite effects.
 Mainstream medical organizations like the North American Menopause Society point to the unreliability of salivary hormone testing used to determine dosages needed in compounded medication and the lack of FDA regulation of compounding pharmacies (read: potential for safety concerns, like whether a compounded medication will actually include the dosages and ingredients its supposed to).
 The Mayo Clinic notes, as does Dr. Brighten, that some FDA-approved, commercially available medications are bioidentical, so it is possible to take bioidentical medication that is not compounded.